 The 'Zig Zags' are then reached and followed to the summit.
 The Summit plateau itself is marked by the Summit cairn and trig point and the remains of the old Observatory which was manned for over 20 years from the 1880's.
 The Mountain Track comes remarkably close to the vertical cliffs of the North Face, with care needed to avoid Gardyloo Gully in poor visibilty.

 The descent can be long and arduous and good navigation skills are essential to get off the mountain safely in mist or cloud.
-Our guides will be with you every step of the way, giving you encouragement when needed and allowing you to enjoy your time of Britain's highest mountain.
+Our guides will be with you every step of the way, giving you encouragement when needed and allowing you to enjoy your time on Britain's highest mountain.
+Many of our staff have completed well over a hundred ascents of the mountain!